MSc-AGI/Intellishore/README.md

 **Execution playbook**

 ## Source and format
 Built only from public information.
-Designed as a client style strategy pack.
+Designed as a strategic product-management deliverable for developer-security and AI platforms.
 File: `LakeraGuard_Strategy_Work_Sample.pdf`

+**This work sample leverages my MSc in AI with an AGI focused thesis and product management experience at scale.**

 ## Contact
 Marcelo Caballero